ojeda/linux/Documentation/kbuild/modules.rst

 "kbuild" is the build system used by the Linux kernel.
-Modules must use kbuild to stay compatible with changes in the build infrastructure and to pick up the right flags to "gcc."
+Modules must use kbuild to stay compatible with changes in the build infrastructure and to pick up the right flags to the compiler.
 Functionality for building modules both in-tree and out-of-tree is provided.
 The method for building either is similar, and all modules are initially developed and built out-of-tree.